nkoub/multinetx/README.md

 - Creating networks with weighted or unweighted links (only undirected networks are supported in this version)
 - Analysing the spectral properties of adjacency or Laplacian matrices
 - Visualizing dynamical processes by coloring the nodes and links accordingly

-multiNetX is part of the deliverables of the LASAGNE project (multi-LAyer SpAtiotemporal Generalized NEtworks), EU/FP7-2012-STREP-318132 (http://complex.ffn.ub.es/~lasagne/)